 Creative Nest nursery is situated on a quiet residential street in Al Mizhar 2, Mirdiff.
 The low rise, purpose built building has a small private car park (manned by a security guard, onsite 24/7) as well as on street parking.
 The building is secured by a perimeter wall and feels clean, welcoming and safe on approach.

-We meet with both the Managing Director, Zeena Assam and Head Teacher Nada Dragin.
-Zeena is of Iraqi/Canadian descent and is the founder of the nursery.
-Zeena holds a Masters in Education and found that motherhood sparked her particular interest in and love for Early Years education.
-Zeena now also holds a Cache level 5 Nursery Management qualification and is very much involved in all aspects of the nursery.
+We meet Principal Zeena Assam.
+Zeena is also both the founder and owner of the nursery.
+She holds a Masters in Education and found that motherhood sparked her particular interest in and love for Early Years education.
+Zeena now also holds a Cache level 5 Nursery Management qualification.
 Creative Nest is a personal passion, and many of the ideas and innovations in the building design have come from directly from Zeena herself.

-We felt Nada had a great rapport with all of the staff, from housekeepers, to assistants to the teachers themselves.
+We felt Zeena had a great rapport with all of the staff, from housekeepers, to assistants to the teachers themselves.
 There was a lots of fun and laughs being had throughout – adults and children alike!
-Nada told us that on returning from her holiday in Serbia this year she packed her suitcase with pinecones and other natural resources for the nursery – we could just imagine her doing this!
 She is a great advocate of healthy lifestyles and healthy eating and is keen to implement many such programmes at Creative Nest.

 English and Arabic teachers plan together weekly to ensure that their lessons complement each other and allow seamless delivery of topic work in both languages.